What's my plan?

 Creating manual custom rating categories

-Besides taking advantage of the existing Zendesk Quality Assurance system categories, exact text-match custom rating categorie, and AI prompt based categorie (EAP), you can also create manual custom rating categories tailored to your organization's needs.
+In addition to the standard Zendesk Quality Assurance system categories, exact text-match custom rating categorie, and AI prompt based categorie (EAP), you can also create manual custom rating categories tailored to your organization's needs.

 Manual categories are scored by human reviewers.